 System under charged or too much oil

 Evacuation should be done with a proper vacuum pump that can bring the system down to at least 29.75 “hg (inches of mercury) or more and hold it there for at least 30 mins.
 Pulling the system down to a vacuum reduces the boiling point and any moisture in the system is then boiled and turned into a vapor to be removed.
 This also ensures that all the air has been removed from the system.
-Both air and moisture, if left in the system, can cause corrosive damage to lines and other components as well as wear down the compressor setting you up for a premature failure and a lot more money.
-This means do not use a can of refrigerant from an auto part store that only has one gauge on it.
+Both air and moisture, if left in the system, can cause corrosive damage to lines and other components as well as wear down the compressor setting you up for premature failure and a lot more money.
+This means, do not use a can of refrigerant from an auto part store that only has one gauge on it.
 This is not the proper way to care for your A/C system!
 You need gauges, a vacuum pump, and a scale to do this correctly.
 If you do not have these things, take your car to a shop.

 Once the vacuum is complete, let it sit for about 5 minutes to see if you lose vacuum pressure.
 This will indicate that you still have a leak somewhere.
-If the leak down test passes, add the exact amount of freon for your system along with some dye/oil.
-Your underhood sticker should inform you of how much freon your system holds and what type of oil to use.
+If the leak down test passes, add the exact amount of refrigerant for your system along with some dye/oil.
+Your underhood sticker should inform you of how much refrigerant your system holds and what type of oil to use.
 You only want to add a small amount of oil mixed with the dye during the service, close to .5oz will be sufficient.